Skip to main content

 Using Common Table Expressions (CTEs)

 Subqueries are powerful, but they can become hard to read when you nest them deeply.
 Common Table Expressions (CTEs) solve that problem by letting you name an intermediate result and reference it later in the same statement.
-In the University schema, CTEs make it easy to compose multi-step analysis—such as finding overloaded students, summarizing department activity, or generating synthetic semester timelines.
+In the marketplace schema, CTEs make it easy to compose multi-step analysis - such as finding high-value customers, summarizing category activity, or generating date ranges for reporting.

 Learning Goals

-• Define single and multiple CTEs with the University tables
+• Define single and multiple CTEs with the marketplace tables

 • Reuse intermediate results to simplify complex joins and aggregates